🧠 What is semantic SEO and entity optimisation? (Direct answer)

 | Topic Entities in Your Niche | Concept name, related sub-concepts, domain relationships | Article about, DefinedTerm | HIGH | Wikipedia, academic publications, industry body definitions |

-| Products | Product name, manufacturer entity, category, specs, review data, GTIN/SKU, pricing | Product, Offer | HIGH (commercial) | Google Merchant Center, review sites, manufacturer structured data |
+| Products | Product name, manufacturer entity, category, specs, review data, GTIN/SKU, pricing | Product, Offer | HIGH (commercial) | Google Merchant Center, review sites, manufacturer structured data — see IndexCraft's e-commerce SEO guide |

-| Location Entities | Business name, address, phone, hours, category, service area, geo-coordinates | LocalBusiness, GeoCoordinates | HIGH (local SEO) | Google Business Profile, Yelp, TripAdvisor, Apple Maps |
+| Location Entities | Business name, address, phone, hours, category, geo-coordinates | LocalBusiness, GeoCoordinates | HIGH (local) | Google Business Profile, Yelp, TripAdvisor, Apple Maps — see IndexCraft's local SEO guide |

 | Concept Entities | Concept name, domain, relationships to sub/parent concepts | Thing, AboutPage | MEDIUM | Wikipedia, topical authority content clusters |